mweagle/Sparta/README.md

       - You'll need to change *MY_S3_BUCKET_NAME* to an accessible S3 bucketname
   1. Visit the AWS Lambda console and confirm your Lambda function is accessible

+See also the [Sparta Application](https://github.com/mweagle/SpartaApplication) for an example.

 ### Prerequisites

   1. Verify your golang SDK credentials are [properly configured](https://github.com/aws/aws-sdk-go/wiki/Getting-Started-Credentials)